rvessell/ece3005/howto.md

 #### Permalinks
 ---------------------
-<p> Headings can also be used to create a table of context with clickable links to help users navigate documentation.
-For Example `[Heading 1](#heading-1)` will produce this link [Heading 1](#heading-1) which will take the user back to the header "Heading 1". </p>
+  Headings can also be used to create a table of context with clickable links to help users navigate documentation.
+For Example `[Heading 1](#heading-1)` will produce this link [Heading 1](#heading-1) which will take the user back to the header "Heading 1".

 #### Bold and Italics
 ---------------------

-<p> Italics are used in technical documentation when representing variables, including titles of other texts, and introducing a new term. </p>
+  Italics are used in technical documentation when representing variables, including titles of other texts, and introducing a new term.

 Italicizing text can be done by placing `*` on each side of the text you want italicized.
 - For example, `*Italicizing this is easy!*` generates *Italicizing this is just as easy!*.